Inert gas asphyxiation: History

 On September 26, 2024, Alan Eugene Miller became the second convicted man put to death by way of nitrogen gas, in Alabama, followed by both Carey Dale Grayson and Demetrius Terrence Frazier on November 21, 2024, and February 6, 2025, respectively.

-On March 5, 2024, Louisiana Governor Jeff Landry signed a law allowing executions to be carried out via nitrogen gas.
+Earlier on March 5, 2024, Louisiana Governor Jeff Landry signed a law allowing executions to be carried out via nitrogen gas.
 A year after Louisiana approved the method, convicted rapist-killer Jessie Hoffman Jr. became the first inmate executed by nitrogen hypoxia in Louisiana on March 18, 2025, making Louisiana the second state to carry out nitrogen gas executions, while at the same time putting an end to the state of Louisiana's 15-year pause on executions.

 After Smith's execution, several other states became open to the possibility of legally carrying out nitrogen gas executions.
 Lawmakers from Ohio, where a moratorium is in effect since the state's last execution in 2018, were considering legalizing nitrogen gas as a new method of execution aside from lethal injection.
 In March 2025, the Arkansas Legislature voted for a bill that authorized the use of nitrogen asphyxiation as a method of execution.
 Governor Sarah Huckabee Sanders signed the Bill into law on March 18, 2025.

 As of 2025, Alabama, Arkansas, Oklahoma, Mississippi and Louisiana are the only states that authorize the use of nitrogen asphyxiation as a method of execution.
 In the case Bucklew v.
 Precythe in 2019, the U.S. Supreme Court ruled that a Missouri death row inmate with cavernous hemangioma, a rare disorder that causes swelling of blood-filled cavities, could not avoid death by lethal injection and choose inert gas asphyxiation using nitrogen, since it had never been used in any execution in the world.

-List of people executed by nitrogen hypoxia

-As of October 24, 2025 eight people were executed by nitrogen hypoxia, seven in Alabama and one in Louisiana.